Kelvinskell/pymetrics/README.md

    - Error message means the application has encountered an exception which it couldn't handle.
    - Info message means the application encountered an exception, but was able to gracefully handle it.
    - Both errors from the *Error* and *Info* categories are logged in the *error.log file.*
+   - This file should be your first port of call when something in the application does not work as expected.

 6. ##### Log Reports